Did you know starting a lawn care business could make you over $250K in your first year?

 Use Social Media

 Instead of spending time scrolling through social media, make it work for your business!
-Create social media accounts and share your lawn care service prices, useful information, and information about how to care for lawns.
-Facebook and Instagram provide free insights for business accounts, plus you can create paid ads.
+Create social media accounts and share your lawn care service prices, useful information, and tips about how to care for lawns.

 Use Paid Ads

-Register With Local Business Directories
+Register with Local Business Directories

 When you’re wondering how to start a mowing business, you might not think about the sites you can register to get reputable backlinks and referrals to your business.
 You’ll want to list your services on: